 Overall you and l are painfully aware of cybersecurity threats; however, business implications are sometimes blurry.
 That’s why I’d like to address the business impact of the Spectre and Meltdown attack in a bit more detail from the business point of view.

 But first things first, the basic problem is that the cache of almost any CPU is vulnerable.
-It’s like if you have a huge office campus (the CPU) and all programs work in different offices, programs would hop on the same bus to get to work, and that’s what’s the cache is.
-While all programs use the same bus, not everybody is sitting in it all the time; however, whoever is sitting on the bus is vulnerable to the exploit.
+If you have a huge office campus (the CPU) and all programs work in different offices, programs would hop on the same bus to get to work, and that’s what the cache is.
+While all programs use the same bus, not everybody sits on it all the time; however, whoever sits on the bus is vulnerable to the exploit.

 Having made the principle clear, I don’t want to spend too much time discussing the technical details behind the attacks (a good read in that regard can be found here).
 Still, I’d like to reflect on the business implications for digital businesses dependent on their web applications.

 Remember the bus?
 Good.
 Let’s take a look at the webpage of the fictional HR Start-Up “RockstarTalentING.”
 Let’s assume the Business case matches top-notch engineers with musical talent to Fortune 500 companies.